x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://social.technet.microsoft.com/forums/office/home?category=exchangeserver), [Exchange Online](https://social.technet.microsoft.com/forums/msonline/home?forum=onlineservicesexchange), or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).

-## Use the Exchange admin center and Hybrid Configuration wizard to create a full classic hybrid deployment
+## Use the Exchange admin center and Hybrid Configuration Wizard to create a full classic hybrid deployment

 Use the following procedure to create and configure a hybrid deployment: